 I will end the brief biochemistry lesson here.
-Worst offense of these pre-made bars: they are very close to pure candy.
-They promote overcarbsumption, aren’t real food, and should be consumed with caution, if at all.
+The worst offense of these pre-made bars: they are very close to pure candy.
+They promote overconsumption, they aren’t real food, and should be consumed with caution, if at all.

 So…What’s In It?

-You may be wondering what exactly you are consuming, when you eat a pre-made ‘paleo protein bar’.
-Most bars are made with egg white, whey or beef protein powders/isolates.
-These powders are the epitome of ‘processed’.
+You may be wondering what exactly you are consuming, when you eat a pre-made “Paleo protein bar.”
+Most bars are made with egg whites, whey or beef protein powders/isolates.
+These powders are the epitome of “processed.”

-There are MANY other points to detract from the ingestion of these bars, but I will list only one last item, for brevity’s sake.
-The ‘best’ nut, as far as omega 3 to 6 ratio goes, is the macadamia nut.
+There are MANY other points to detract from the ingestion of these bars, but for brevity’s sake I will list only one last item.
+The “best” nut, as far as omega 3 to 6 ratio goes, is the macadamia nut.
 Almost every other nut possesses a sky-high amount of inflammatory omega 6 – including every nut used to flavor these popular bars.
 Not one bar listed contains macadamia nuts.

 Benefits of Paleo Protein Bars?

-So…what IS good about ‘paleo’ protein bars?
+So…what IS good about “Paleo” protein bars?
 For one, they are convenient.
 No doubt we all have times in life (traveling, meetings, running late, illness, etc.) where we simply cannot get REAL food.
 This is one spot where the idea of a bar comes in handy.
-This will allow you to stay ‘paleo’ even when stuck on an airplane for 10 hours, or when you are stuck in a hotel room in the middle of nowhere.
+This will allow you to stay “Paleo” even when stuck on an airplane for 10 hours or win a hotel room in the middle of nowhere.

-One point I will not argue – these bars taste good.
-When you are used to a fairly low carb diet, a dose of 25g of sugar – like the amount found in the blueberry flavor of an RXBar® – tastes really, really good.
+There is one point that I will not argue against is that these bars taste good.
+When you are used to a fairly low carb diet, a dose of 25g of sugar (like the amount found in the blueberry flavor of an RXBar®) tastes really, really good.
 Especially since we are getting that sugar almost entirely from fructose.
 Remember – it is almost TWICE as sweet as glucose.